steveseguin/vdo.ninja/install.md

 ```
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --ignore-certificate-errors --ignore-urlfetcher-cert-requests &> /dev/null
 ```
-and on some versions of Chromium-based browsers, you can access it via a flag
+and if you intend to only access it as a localhost,
 ```
 chrome://flags/#allow-insecure-localhost
 ```